Urinary Tract Infections

 Painful urination

-Burning or discomfort when urinating.
+Burning or discomfort when passing urine, also known as dysuria.

-Blood in urine
+Blood in the urine

-Blood in urine
+Blood in the urine

 PATIENT JOURNEY